Web series: 2000s

-From 2003 to 2006, many independent web series began to garner and achieve significant popularity, most notably the series known as Red vs. Blue by Rooster Teeth.
+From 2003 to 2006, many independent web series began to garner and achieve significant popularity, most notably the science fiction series known as Red vs. Blue by Rooster Teeth.
 The series was distributed independently using online portals YouTube and Revver, as well as the Rooster Teeth website, acquiring over 100 million social media views during its run.
-Rooster Teeth would eventually create RWBY in 2013.
-Sam Has 7 Friends, which ran in the summer and fall of 2006, was nominated for a Daytime Emmy Award, and was temporarily removed from the Internet when it was acquired by Michael Eisner.
-In 2004–2005, Spanish producer Pedro Alonso Pablos recorded a series of video interviews featuring actors and directors like Guillermo del Toro, Santiago Segura, Álex de la Iglesia, and Keanu Reeves, which were distributed through his own website. lonelygirl15, California Heaven, "The Burg", and SamHas7Friends also gained popularity during this time, acquiring audiences in the millions.
-Lonelygirl15 was so successful that it secured a sponsorship deal with Neutrogena.
-In 2007, the creators of Lonelygirl15 followed up the series' success with KateModern, a series which debuted on social network Bebo, and took place in the same fictional universe as their previous show.
-Big Fantastic created and produced Prom Queen, which was financed and distributed by Vuguru, and debuted on MySpace.
-These web serials highlighted interactivity with the audience in addition to the narrative on relatively low budgets.
-In contrast, the web series Sanctuary, starring actor/producer Amanda Tapping, cost $4.3 Million to produce.
+(Rooster Teeth would eventually create computer-animated web series RWBY in 2013.)
+In 2004, adult animated series Salad Fingers was created, which amassed a cult following.
+The comedy series The Burg, hailed as the internet's first sitcom and starring Kelli Giddish and Lindsey Broad, rapidly gained an audience and notice from the press before its creators signed a creation deal with Michael Eisner.
+The drama Sam Has 7 Friends, which ran in the summer and fall of 2006, was nominated for a Daytime Emmy Award, and was temporarily removed from the Internet when it was also acquired by Eisner.
+In 2004–2005, Spanish producer Pedro Alonso Pablos recorded a series of video interviews featuring actors and directors such as Guillermo del Toro, Santiago Segura, Álex de la Iglesia, and Keanu Reeves, which were distributed through his own website. lonelygirl15, California Heaven, "The Burg", and SamHas7Friends also gained popularity during this time, acquiring audiences in the millions.
+(Science fiction thriller lonelygirl15 was so successful that it secured a sponsorship deal with Neutrogena in 2007.)

+In 2004, Stewart St. John, executive producer and head writer of 1990s webisodics The Spot, revived the brand for online audiences as The Spot (2.0), with a new cast, and as a separate soap opera on Sprint PCS Vision-enabled cell phones, creating the first American mobile phone series.
+St. John and partner Todd Fisher produced over 2,500 daily videos of the mobile soap, driving story lines across platforms to its web counterpart.

+In 2007, the creators of lonelygirl15 followed up the series' success with KateModern, a comedy-drama series that debuted on social network Bebo, and took place in the same fictional universe as their previous show.
+Big Fantastic created and produced the soap opera Prom Queen, financed and distributed by Michael Eisner's production firm Vuguru, and debuted the series on MySpace.
+Vuguru partnered with Mark Cuban's channel HDNet to release All-for-nots, a mockumentary series by The Burg creators Kathleen Grace and Thom Woodley, which debuted at the SXSW Festival in 2008.
+These web series highlighted interactivity with the audience in addition to the narrative on relatively low budgets.
+In contrast, the eight-webisode series Sanctuary, starring actor/producer Amanda Tapping, cost $4.3 Million to produce.
 Both Sanctuary and Prom Queen were nominated for a Daytime Emmy Award.
-Award-winning producer/director Marshall Herskovitz created Quarterlife, which debuted on MySpace and was later distributed on NBC.
-In 2009, the first web series festival was established, called the Los Angeles Web Series Festival.
+Award-winning producer/director Marshall Herskovitz created the drama Quarterlife, which debuted on MySpace and was later distributed on NBC.